fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

   },
 ```

 Note how the resolver <i>destructures</i> the logged-in user from the context.
-So instead of saving *currentUser* to a separate variable in a function
+So instead of saving <code>currentUser</code> to a separate variable in a function

 ```js
 addAsFriend: async (root, args, context) => {